 ‘How much should I feed my cat?’ is probably one of the questions that cat parents ask the most, along with, ‘what should I be feeding my cat?’.

-Unfortunately there’s not a simple answer to these questions.
-A lot of factors come into play, including how pick your cat is!
+Unfortunately, there is no simple answer to these questions.
+A lot of factors come into play, including how picky your cat is!
 But we’ve compiled all of the information you could need below.

 How Much Should I Feed My Cat?